scottstanie/scottstanie.github.io/_posts/notes/2026-01-06-models-improving-models.md

 What happened during this progression?
 There were some physical changes — enormous data centers had to be built — but most of the difficult work, the work that only a few, highly trained and specialized humans could perform, was all in the digital world: understanding complex math, writing software based on to test ideas algorithms, communicating your new ideas and results to others.

 These are all things that frontier models can do.
 They [note in the Opus 4.6 system](https://thezvi.substack.com/p/claude-opus-46-escalates-things-quickly) card that many of the research tasks to improve from Opus 4.5 to 4.6 were done by Claude.
-I supposed you could think everything coming out of an AI lab is a lie meant to hype up marketing, but the much simpler explanation, the one that matches my own experience, is that the self-improvement claims are no longer future hype, but happening right now.
+I supposed you could think that all statements by AI lab employees, and [related anecdotes](https://x.com/karpathy/status/2031135152349524125), are lies meant to hype up marketing.
+But the much simpler explanation, the one that matches my own experience, is that the self-improvement claims are no longer future hype, but happening right now.